Franklin Road is undergoing upgrades to improve the road quality and future-proof existing services.

 Features and benefits

-We aim to upgrade the road to best meet the needs of all users, including:
+We aim to upgrade the road to best provide an urban streetscape that accommodates all road users while retaining natural heritage values, including:

 - Providing for the safe movement of pedestrians, cyclists and vehicles.

 - Retaining as much street parking as possible.

 - Protecting tree root zones from vehicles by redefining the berm area.

 - Designing a low maintenance berm treatment that keeps with the character and heritage values of the road.
 It needs to remain attractive in summer when the berm is shaded as well as in winter when there’s no vegetation growth.